Gelatekussy/GelatekReanimate/README.md

 - Can I use this reanimate?
 	- Answer: Yes, The Credits are coded in so you don't have to credit by yourself!
 - I have a suggestion!
-	- Answer: To suggest something go to the [Discord Server](https://discord.gg/3Qr97C4BDn)
+	- Answer: To suggest something go to the [Discord Server](https://discord.gg/3Qr97C4BDn) and say it in general
+- I Found a bug!
+	- Answer: To report a bug go to the [Discord Server](https://discord.gg/3Qr97C4BDn) and specify the bug with screenshot, error and context (if it's here)
 # Hats:
 ```
 R6 Bullet Hat (Optional And Recommended if BulletEnabled is true and PermamentDeath is false)